Social changes in adolescence

 You can be a role model for positive relationships with your friends, children, partner and colleagues.
 Your child will learn from seeing relationships that have respect, empathy and positive ways of resolving conflict.

-You can also role-model positive ways of dealing with difficult emotions and moods.
+You can also role-model positive ways of dealing with difficult emotions, moods and conflict.
 For example, there’ll be times when you’re feeling cranky, tired and unsociable.
-Instead of withdrawing from your child, you could say, ‘I’m tired and cross.
+Instead of withdrawing from your child or getting into an argument, you could say, ‘I’m tired and cross.
 I feel I can’t talk now without getting upset.
 Can we have this conversation after dinner?’

 Get to know your child’s friends